87tana/ML_Classification_Imbalance_Banking/README.md

 ## **Goal**

-The classification goal is to analysis the bank dataset to optimize its operations and strategies to attract more customers to subscribe to term deposits.
+The goal is to develop a ML model that can effectively classify whether a client subscribes to longer-term deposits by analyzing input features and identifying unknown patterns.

-We have a classification problem and target is a binary variable (yes/no)
+## **Objectives**

  ## **File Description**